phagmaier/kuhnPoker/README.md

 For each column in the matrix of strategies set 1 of the possible decision nodes to 100% meaning play that particular action 100% of the time.
 This as well as the expected value we recieve at our current strategy is how we calculate regret.
-We take the total ev of if we played one particular strategy 100% of the time
-- the expected value at our current strategy.
+We take the total ev of if we played one particular strategy 100% of the time subtracted the expected value at our current strategy.
 This is done in order to see if we should play this strategy more frequently.
 For example lets say at our current strategy against our opponents strategy we have an expected value of 1 chip a hand.
 Now to calculate the regret of say Checking.
 We essentially switch the percentage of the time we play bet to 0 and keep everything else the same including our opponents strategy.
 We then again calculate the expected value at this modified strategy which we will call ms for modified strategy.